top of page

 4:00 PM - Campers picked up at camp or van stops

 A limited number of sliding fee spaces may be available.
-Please email Yo Han Kim, Program Director at ykim@camp-fire.org or call 512-349-2111 to learn more.
+Please email Belen Miranda, Program Director at bmiranda@camp-fire.org or call 512-349-2111 to learn more.

 "Camp Fire sparks an interest in kids in the world around them.
 When you see Camp Fire in action, the impact clicks.
 My girls have had a great time at the summer camp ‐ and they still talk about what they learned and did even months later."